 After his death, relatives pushed for the younger children to receive a Civil War pension.
 Among those providing affidavits were John's sister Margaret Maust of Elliottsville, Fayette County and John Wirsing of Fayette County.
 Assisting in the process was John's daughter Alice Matlick, who accompanied government investigator Theodore Tallmadge "in a drive in the section where [son] William was born to get some additional information...."
 Friends Jacob C. Griffith and J.T.
 Groover also attested to their knowledge of John's marriage to Mary Statler, while Simon P. Hager of Farmington and David Seese of Uniontown claimed to have known John before the war.

 Many years later, in November 1975, the names of Syvilla, John and Sarah Pinkerton were published in an article, headlined "The Family of Jacob Rush," in the Laurel Messenger newsletter of the Historical and Genealogical Society of Somerset County.
 In 2013, this webpage was created, and the following Memorial Day, John's grave was photographed by the founder of this website.
+Then on July 25, 2015, his grave was honored with a memorial wreath-laying during the annual Junghen/Younkin Reunion weekend.

 ~ Son Alexander Rush ~